 As if the financial death by a thousand cuts – after that tool-and-die maker lost his job – wasn’t enough indignity, his health woes started to mount.
 As a tool-and-die maker, his health insurance covered most medical costs, save for small co-payments.
 He had dental and vision insurance as well.
 That healthcare coverage disappeared after he lost his job.

 For awhile, the family had no insurance coverage, save for crossed fingers.
 Luckily, they escaped.
 After getting her job as a controller, his wife gained access to healthcare insurance at her place of work.
-It didn’t cover dental or vision, and the co-payments went up, but it saved the family from financial disaster… for awhile.
+It didn’t cover dental or vision, and the co-payments went up, considerably, but it saved the family from financial disaster… for awhile.

 That was just the beginning.
 He started to suffer from hypertension, depression, and became overweight.
 He and his wife were forced to buy cheap groceries, food products laden with sugar, fats, and sodium.
 His arteries started to clog.
 He was only one small step away from a healthcare-cost catastrophe.
 Even the routine health appointment costs started to take their toll, since they had to be covered out-of-pocket.